 Along with changing your filters, regularly check your HVAC system, ductwork, and the outside condenser unit.
 Pet dander is very small and can invade places like your ducts or travel through the air filter (if not changed often).
 Also conceal any exposed wires that your pet may view as a chew toy.
 It is very dangerous to have wires exposed even for homeowners without pets.
 Also think about placing a cover over your condenser unit to prevent any damage like chewing or scratching.

-If you have any questions about HVAC service in Port St. Lucie or surrounding areas, please give us a call at (772) 934-4187.
+If you have any questions about air conditioning service in Port St. Lucie or surrounding areas, please give us a call at (772) 398-0023.